Study of the $B^-\to K^-\eta\eta_c$ decay due to the $D\bar{D}$ bound state: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the National Natural Science Foundation of China under Grant Nos.
-12135006, 12075097 and 12192263, the Natural Science Foundation of Henan under Grand Nos.
-222300420554 and 232300421140, the Project of Youth Backbone Teachers of Colleges and Universities of Henan Province (2020GGJS017), the Youth Talent Support Project of Henan (2021HYTP002), the Open Project of Guangxi Key Laboratory of Nuclear Physics and Nuclear Technology (No. NLK2021-08), as well as the Fundamental Research Funds for the Central Universities under Grant Nos.
+This work is supported by the Natural Science Foundation of Henan under Grant No. 222300420554 and No. 232300421140, the National Natural Science Foundation of China under Grant No. 12135006, No, 12075097, and No. 12192263, the Project of Youth Backbone Teachers of Colleges and Universities of Henan Province (2020GGJS017), the Open Project of Guangxi Key Laboratory of Nuclear Physics and Nuclear Technology (No. NLK2021-08), as well as the Fundamental Research Funds for the Central Universities under Grant Nos.
 CCNU19TD012 and CCNU22LJ004.